ibm-cloud-docs/power-iaas/backup-strategies.md

 {: shortdesc}

-## Backup for AIX and Linux instances
+## Backup for AIX and Linux® instances

 ### Secure automated backup with Compass for AIX and Linux®
 {: #baas}